The Click Map is a Siteimprove Analytics Behavior map feature found at Analytics > Behavior > Behavior maps.

 With the Click Map, you get an overview of every interactive element on the page you are inspecting.

 An interactive element is everything you can interact with on a page, including links, text, forms etc. The Siteimprove Click Map can show you the difference between individual links with the same destination.
-Let's take an example: say you have two links on a page that link to the same destination, one at the top of the page and one at the bottom of the page.
-The Click Map will be able to display metrics for which one of those two elements performs better.
+Let's say a page contains two links that lead to the same destination – one at the top of the page and one at the bottom.
+The Click Map can show metrics to see which link performs better.

 The Siteimprove Click Map is a quantification of the Heat Map; a visual overlay marking each interactive element with a colored circle.
 The color of the circle indicates the number of interactions, using the same color gradient as in the Heat Map and Scroll Map, ranging from dark to bright colors.
-By placing your mouse over one of the circles (elements) on the page, you can exactly see how many times the element was clicked on during the selected time period and the visits to the element on the page.
+By hovering one of the circles (elements) on the page, you can see how many times the element has been clicked during the selected time period and the visits to the element on the page.
 By clicking on an interactive element, you will be able to see a more detailed view of the element.
-You click up to five elements to compare them in the interactive points table.
+You can click up to five elements to compare them in the interactive points table.
 The interaction points table will be shown at the top of the Click Map.

-We selected the time period of September 2017.
-Now we want to see metrics (visits and clicks) for the "Shop" element on Quant's website for the above period.
-We do this by placing our mouse over the circle or clicking on the "Shop" element.
-By clicking the element you will be provided a detailed view of the element in a table above the Click Map screenshot.
+We have selected a single month as the time period, and now we want to see metrics (visits and clicks) for the "Shop" element on Quant's website for that period.
+We do this by hovering or clicking the circle on the "Shop" element.
+By clicking the element you will see a detailed view of the element in a table above the Click Map screenshot.

-Visits: In the selected time period, 10 (or 4.05% of the total visits on that page) visitors visited the "Shop" element on the specific page.
+- Visits: In the selected time period, 10 (or 4.05% of the total visits on this page) visitors clicked the "Shop" element on this specific page.

-Clicks: Out of the 10 visitors in the selected time period, visitors clicked 12 times (or 1.81% of all clicks on the page) on the "Shop" element on the specific page.
+- Clicks: Out of those 10 visitors in the selected time period, visitors clicked 12 times (or 1.81% of all clicks on the page) on the "Shop" element on the specific page.

-Looking at this data, we can see that a few visitors clicked more than once on the "Shop" element in one session.
-Read more on what defines a visit and other metrics in Analytics.
+The data tells us that some visitors clicked more than once on the "Shop" element in one session.
+(Read more on what defines a visit and other metrics in Analytics.)
 The Click Map is useful in helping you step back to evaluate both the amount and the kind of clickable options you are offering to your visitors.